-Throughout the school, the curriculum provides pupils with experiences in life skills and linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education, appropriate for their ages and aptitudes.
+Throughout the school, the curriculum provides pupils with learning opportunities for developing strong core and cognitive skills; mathematical, scientific, technological, human and social, physical and aesthetic and creative education, as well as linguistic and life skills appropriate for their ages and aptitudes.
 At each level it provides opportunities, responsibilities and experiences, in preparation for the next stage of their education and their adult lives.
-The school is committed, through its curriculum and co-curricular pursuits, to helping pupils to understand how to stay safe, build positive and healthy relationships and promotes the welfare and safeguarding of children at all times.
+The school is committed, through its curriculum and extra-curricular pursuits, to helping pupils to understand how to stay safe, build positive and healthy relationships and promotes inclusion and respect, as well as the welfare and safeguarding of children at all times.